Baerlie/Ender-3_Pro_Marlin_1.1.9_Config/README.md

 The settings for BLTouch were taken from Daniel Brooke Peig (https://www.danbp.org/p/en/node/136?page=0).
 Other changes to the Marlin Config were taken from the original Ender-3 Pro firmware (speed, babystepping etc.).

-I use the original BLTouch mount that came with the kit, so the settings for X and Y offset are set to -44 and -5.
+I use the original BLTouch mount that came with the kit, so the settings for the probe's X and Y offset are set to -44 and -5.
 If you are using a different mount for BLTouch, you probably have to change the offset values in lines 787 and 788 in the file Configuration.h.
 All the changes I made to the config are marked with // custom setup BP.

 Since the original Ender-3 Pro mainboard has limited memory, I had to **disable the SD Card support** to get the features activated that are necessary for BLTouch and the M600 GCode command (needed for the Filament Runout Sensor and Filament Change/Nozzle Parking features).